 Considering how much I had to conquer my fear of scuba diving in the first place to get certified, I felt this was reasonable.

-“But it’s so cool,” my husband would reply, launching into stories about the time he’d been diving with sharks at night (so cool) or the time his dive instructor grabbed the fin of a sleeping tiger shark (so not cool).
+“But it’s so cool,” my husband would reply, launching into stories about the time he’d been diving with sharks at night (so cool) or the time a fellow diver grabbed the fin of a sleeping tiger shark (so not cool).

 But I was steadfast in my refusal to scuba dive somewhere I would likely see sharks.

-And each time I dove I worried “what if” a shark would appear suddenly.
+And each time I dove I worried “what if” a shark would appear suddenly and what would happen.